We feed nearly 3,000 unique individuals every year from Westerly, Charlestown, Richmond and Hopkinton, Rhode Island.

 In the past year we distributed over 206,644 equivalent meals to local residents.
 Each month on average we hand out 9 tons of food to the community.

 How large is the food pantry?

-It is 1,802 square feet in size, and has 10 industrial-size freezers and refrigerators and four aisles of non-perishable food.
+It is 1,802 square feet in size, and has an industrial size walk-in refrigerator/freezer and six aisles of non-perishable food.
 In terms of volume, it is one of the busiest in Washington County.

 Why do you sell the items that are donated?